kazaamjt/BlogContent/basics/part_5.md

 Next is choosing a password for the root user.
 I choose something easy, as it'll be temporary.
 Once I can SSH in to the machine, I'm changing it to a default password I keep in my Keepass database.
-The same goes for our first user's password, ofcourse.
+The same goes for our first user's password, of course.

 For our first user, I choose to stick with `debian`.
 Naming the default user after the OS is a common practise in the cloud world.